21 Different Types of Owls in Africa

 Short-eared Owls (Asio flammeus) migrate partly, with northern birds traveling south during the colder months.

-They are one of the different types of owls in Africa you should know.
+You should know they are one of the different types of owls in Africa.
 Interestingly, if there is a lack of prey in one region, they frequently move in search of it.

-The intriguing ability of short-eared owls to imitate broken or wounded wings to deter predators from their nests is amazing.
+It is amazing that short-eared owls can imitate broken or wounded wings to deter predators from their nests.

-Although aquatic birds are more likely to engage in this behavior, this owl does so successfully.
+Although aquatic birds are likelier to engage in this behavior, this owl does so successfully.

 Try listening for one of the Short-eared Owls’ distinctive calls in Africa instead of trying to spot one.